Hi, I’m Valerio software engineer and CTO at Inspector a real-time monitoring dashboard for PHP applications.

 Inspector helps you to make data driven decision about application refactoring giving you necessary information to balance your development effort between “release new functionality” or “remove old bottlenecks”.

-Prevent application crashes and loss of users is a panacea for the business.
+Prevent application crashes means avoid loss of users that usually is a really good news for the business.

 System complexity increases exponentially with growth, not linearly

 In modern applications there’re many ways to make scalability more easy to accomplish.
 Think of queues or background cron jobs.
 All of these strategies try to hide complexity from the users’ eyes, but you can take the risk to create a dark side of your application not only for users but also for you.